Girl Scouts of Southern Illinois (GSSI) is pleased to

-Shelby Wratchford From Fults Earns the Girl Scout Gold Award
+announce that Shelby Wratchford from Fults has received the Girl Scout Gold

 According to Shelby, she created fun, hands-on art sessions where students were introduced to a certain period of art history, such as Cubism, and the great masters associated with those movements.
 “Then, students worked with a variety of art materials such as chalk, clay and oil pastels to create their own versions of the artists’ works,” she added.